top of page

 Means of Conveyance

-54" x 103.5"
+54" x 103.5", 2019

-The piece, Means of Conveyance is the namesake piece of a cluster of images that bear that title.
+This piece, Means of Conveyance is the namesake piece of a cluster of images that bear that title.
 I noticed a few years back that a fair number of images that I had been working with all involved the act of, or an object that you could use to go somewhere else: bridges, stairs and ships.
 Once that awareness had been reached, I began build on that in a more self-conscious way.
 Given that, I don’t begin with a destination in mind, rather, I trust that the gravitational pull that an image has on me is there for a reason.
 Most of the time, I become aware along the way of some kind of meaning that anchors the piece for me.
 For example, while I was working on Means of Conveyance, I bought a cd by Ry Cooder, called The Prodigal Son.
 One song that I was particularly drawn to was ‘The Harbour of Love: “…and the Great Ship will anchor, in the harbour of Love”.
 I don’t think of this drawing as an illustration of the lyric.
 I don’t think of my work as illustrations at all, even though they may seem to ‘bait’ that expectation in some ways; just because you can recognize things in the picture.
 But the ship implies movement and movement implies a destination, and that’s as good a destination as I can think of.
 I began the piece on a single piece of paper, trying to keep it modest in scale, but it seemed boxed-in and wanting to get big, or go somewhere, so I kept adding pieces to it while multiplying the number of masts and jacking-up the over-all proportions of the ship so that it ceased to be about a literal boat, but more at ssaaaiiiillliiinnnggg.

 Cloud Cover